BaristaVentures/bildung/README.md

 Welcome to the null industries training project.

 This content is intended to guys and girls desiring to learn how to build web applications the right way using python.
-We believe in pragmatic learning and focus on web development.
-In deed the goal is to train yourself building high scalable REST-like API's and javascript clients using MVC frameworks.
+We believe in pragmatic learning.
+The goal is to train yourself building high scalable REST-like API's and javascript clients using MVC frameworks.

 Specifically you will learn about django, tastypie, backbone.js, coffeescript, less, PaaS deployment, Scrum like life cycles, code management using git and github.

 This is the first and very early version of this content and we hope to improve this with your help.
 So you know just fork it!